-Note: The next scheduled FOMC meeting occurs in the current month when an unscheduled meeting occurs before a schedule meeting as happened in January 2008 when there was an unscheduled conference call on January 21st that announced an interest rate cut and a scheduled announcement on January 30, 2008.
-1-month ahead implies that the next scheduled meeting is the month following that of the current FOMC meeting and 2-months ahead implies two months, etc. The futures used in MP2 (column 2) may differ because the following month's future is used if the FOMC announcement occurs in the final seven days of a month.
+Note: The next scheduled FOMC meeting occurs in the current month when an unscheduled meeting occurs before a scheduled meeting as happened in January 2008 when there was an unscheduled conference call on January 21st that announced an interest rate cut and a scheduled announcement on January 30, 2008.
+1-month ahead implies that the next scheduled meeting is the month following that of the current FOMC meeting and 2-months ahead implies two months, etc. The futures used in MP2 (column 2) may differ from those in column 1 because the future for the month following that of the next scheduled FOMC announcement is used when that announcement is scheduled in the final seven days of the month.
 For example, the announcement following the March 18, 2015 announcement is on April 29, 2015.
 Because April 29 is in the last seven days of April, FF3 instead of FF2 would be used to represent the next month's FOMC announcement.
+The sample is from January 1995 to September 2024.